 Once you have determined that you are eligible for AOS, here's how to prepare the paperwork :

-Within three weeks of mailing your application, you should receive written notice from USCIS.
-With the case number included on the notice, you will be able to monitor the status of your case online, via telephone, or in person with a USCIS local office.
+Within three weeks of mailing your application, you should receive a written receipt notice from USCIS.
+With the case number included on that notice, you will be able to monitor the status of your case online or via telephone call to the USCIS Contact Center.

 In order to avoid the possibility of getting bogged down in paperwork and missing your opportunity for a diversity visa, your best bet is to get help from an experienced immigration attorney immediately.
 The attorney can analyze your options and help prepare the paperwork.